Wood Fired Oven Information

 Another mate from the markets, Brendan from Metal Art does beautiful stainless steel ocean-themed sculpture.
 A lousy fisherman in reality, in his work he really captures whole schools of fish, giant mud crabs, even stingrays!

-This is our local convivia at Noosa, on the Sunshine Coast - which is the Italian word for group or organization, but sounds (and is) a lot more fun!
+Slow Food Noosa is our local convivia, on the Sunshine Coast - which is the Italian word for group or organization, but sounds (and is) a lot more fun!
 There are over 800 such (largely autonomous) groups worldwide and they organize wonderful, grass roots events.
 If you haven't already joined the one closest to you, hurry up and find them on the web - you're missing out on amazing meals, really interesting recipes and some great new friends.

-I've heard it from a few of my friends with bread makers that these guys do fantastic, high quality bread mixes and flours.
+I've heard it from a few of my friends with bread makers that Basic Ingredients do fantastic, high quality bread mixes and flours.
 Then I also hear they've got a pizza dough mix that's terrific - might be just the thing if you're new to this game and a bit nervous.

 We could never have started our business without the markets.
 The opportunities for product development, market research and the insight into your customers that setting up and operating a stall gives you are just an absolute gift to anyone contemplating launching a product.
 We don't get much of a chance to set up anymore, but we try (and we'd like to urge you to try) to attend when we can and support our amazing, local craftspeople and producers – any feedback, encouragement and/or payment you give them is an investment in your local community.